 It’s possible that for people with mild sleeping problems, something like this might be modestly effective.
 However, if you are sleepy during the day and waking unrested, it’s important to be evaluated for sleep apnea.
 If you have sleep apnea, supplements or medication that induce additional relaxation might actually backfire by increasing the collapse of your airways during sleep and causing more apneic events.

-To learn more about sleep apnea and what treatments might be effective for you, please call (402) 493-4175 for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center today.
+To learn more about sleep apnea and what treatments might be effective for you, please call (402) 493-4175 for a new patient appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center today.
+We will help you get the good night of sleep you deserve.